First Dark Matter Search Results From Coherent CAPTAIN-Mills: Future Upgrades

 To probe the relic density limits and beyond, an extremely low background rate of $100 \pm 10$ events will be required for a full three year run, and is shown in Fig.~\ref{fig:dmReach} as the pink line.
-If a nearly background free region using both timing and energy cuts can be attained, then such a limit should be achievable.
-This could be attained with isotopically pure argon from underground sources, PSR reduction in beam width timing, and other analysis improvements.
+If a nearly background free region can be attained by using both timing and energy selection criteria, then such a limit should be achievable.
+This could be possible with isotopically pure argon from underground sources, PSR reduction in beam width timing, and other analysis improvements.
 This is one of the goals of the 2021 beam run and will be explored over the coming years with further research.

 The complex scalar relic density in the leptophobic model below 60\,MeV will be completely covered for all invisible decay parameter combinations with CCM200 by just improving the quality of the liquid argon from what CCM120 had.
-Improving the shielding and the low background argon will cover relic density lines from other types of dark matter particles.
+Improving the shielding and the low background argon will cover relic density lines from other types of DM particles.